Hierarchically Composing Level Generators for the Creation of Complex Structures: Experiments and Results

 \subsubsection{Domains}

-We consider two benchmark domains to demonstrate the capabilities of \mcc.
-The first, where we quantitatively demonstrate the effects of composition, is a simple 2D game, where we build towns.
-The second domain is \minecraft, to demonstrate that our approach can work equally well in 3 dimensions, and to show some of the complex structures that were generated.
+We consider two domains to demonstrate the capabilities of \mcc.
+We first quantitatively demonstrate the effects of composition in a simple 2D town-building game.
+We next experiment on \minecraft to demonstrate that our approach can also be applied to more complex 3D games.